ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ## Confidentiality

 Confidentiality of exchanged attestation information may be desirable.
 This requirement usually is present when communication takes place over insecure channels, such as the public Internet.
-In such cases, TLS may be used as a suitable communication protocol which provides confidentiality.
+In such cases, TLS may be used as a suitable communication protocol which provides confidentiality protection.
 In private networks, such as carrier management networks, it must be evaluated whether or not the transport medium is considered confidential.

 ## Mutual Authentication